Loading...

 Eating Your Own Dog Food: Why It Matters (And How to Actually Do It)

 If you’re selling something, you should be using it.
 Sounds obvious, right?
-Yet you’d be surprised how many businesses forget this basic rule.
+Yet plenty of businesses skip it.

-“Dogfooding” — yes, that’s the term — means putting your own products to work inside your own company.
-Not just to say, “Look, we believe in it,” but to prove it actually holds up under real-world pressure.
-Here’s why that matters, and how to make it happen without turning it into a half-baked side project.
+“Dogfooding” (yes, that’s the term) means putting your own product to work inside your company.
+Not to posture.
+To prove it holds up under real pressure.
+Here’s why it matters, and how to do it without turning the whole thing into a token side project.

 Why Bother?